©copyright 2013 The Brochs of Coigach Limited, All Rights Reserved

 For a bit more showing-off, every year again it's recognition galore for us.
 We are getting quite blasé about it.

-Oh, and Sheileagh, being the offspring of an old Achiltibuie family, is a font of local stories, while the male half of The Brochs' creators is a successful author.
-His whimsical recollection of a German immigrant in Scotland, published by Ullstein Verlag, Berlin, runs in its third edition.
+Oh, and Sheileagh, being the offspring of an old Achiltibuie family, is a font of local stories, while the male half of The Brochs' creators, after retiring from dodging bullets all over the world as the German weekly Die Zeit's Senior International Correspondent, became a successful author.
+His whimsical recollection of a German immigrant to Scotland Schotten dicht, published by Ullstein Verlag, Berlin, runs in its third edition.

 If the weather isn't as spectacular as in this picture - which, to be honest, happens occasionally - the views still are.
 Like the one below of famous Stac Pollaidh in shrouds.